 This post may contain affiliate links.
 Please read our disclosure policy.

 Herb Roasted Turkey Breast

-Roasted turkey breast is perfect for a small intimate Thanksgiving gathering.
+Roasted turkey breast is perfect for a small intimate Thanksgiving gathering paired with our small-batch red skin mashed potatoes.
 A whole turkey breast makes enough for a small party of six.

 It’s very easy to make too!
 There’s no basting, brining, or flipping of any sort.

 Simply make an herb mixture with fresh herbs, lemon and lime juice, garlic, and spices.
 Rub the mixture over the turkey and roast until tender.
 In under 2 hours, you’ll have the juiciest and most flavorful turkey breast ever.

 For this specific recipe, you’ll need six to seven-pound bone-in and skin-on turkey breast.
 Most supermarkets sell them this time of the year near whole turkeys.

 Place unopened frozen turkey breast in a large bowl or tray in the refrigerator for 1-2 days, or until thawed.
 When thawed, keep in the refrigerator until ready to cook, for up to several days.

 How to clean turkey breast.

 Remove the turkey breast from the plastic package.
 Drain juices and dry breast with paper towels.
 Let turkey breast sit at room temperature 30-40 minutes before roasting.
 Place a few sheets of paper towels under the breast to collect excess moisture.